cloudinary-devs/php-create-catalog/readme.md

 You can:

 * Add new products.
-* View all products in a list.
+* View all products in the database.
 * View individual products in detail.
 * Edit product details.